-When you file a personal injury claim, it’s your duty to prove that the other side is at fault.
+When you are involved in a personal injury accident, it’s your duty to prove that the other side is at fault.
 You will need to gather evidence to prove the other party was responsible for your injuries.
 How you proceed with doing this depends highly on the special circumstances surrounding the case.

 One of the most effective ways of building your case is employing witness statements.
-A witness is a person who saw, heard or otherwise experienced a certain aspect of your case.
+So, how exactly can a witness help your case?
+A witness is a person who saw, heard, or otherwise experienced a certain aspect of your case.
 Even if you understand how important witnesses are, it’s crucial to use them effectively to present a strong case.
 Here are some tips for dealing with witnesses in your personal injury case.

 How to Find Witnesses